Skip to content

 sol = solve(jprob, SSAStepper(), callback=cb)

-For more information on jump simulations, see JumpProcesses.jl's documentation.
-A guide to choosing simulation algorithm can be found here.
+Further details are available in the JumpProcesses.jl documentation.
+A guide to choosing a jump simulation algorithm can be found here.

 SDE simulations